-B. Time domain metric
+B. Time-Domain Metric

 In this paper, we directly consider the noise in the power delivery system at each port of interest.
-For the noise at port i induced by the switching activity at port j, the noise component at the kth frequency sampling point can be easily computed as,
+For the noise at port i induced by the switching activity at port j, the noise component at the kth frequency sampling point can be easily computed as

-$$V{ij}(f_k) = Z{ij}(f_k)I_j(f_k) \tag{6}$$
+$$V{ij}(f_k) = Z{ij}(f_k)I_j(f_k).$$ (6)

-We then use Fast Fourier Transform (FFT) to compute the time domain waveform.
-The time complexity of FFT is $O(n \log n)$ where n is the number of the sampling points.
+We then use FFT to compute the time-domain waveform.
+The time complexity of FFT is $O(n \log n)$ , where n is the number of the sampling points.
 At a given port, we consider both the noise induced by the I/O cells connected to the port and the noise induced by the switching activity of I/O cells connected at other ports.
-Because the switching of the I/O cells are random and the system is linear, the worst case noise at one port is the sum of the maximum noises induced by all the cells.
+Because the switching of the I/O cells is random and the system is linear, the worst case noise at one port is the sum of the maximum noises induced by all the cells.